andrelcunha/tsm-api-client/README.md

 # tsm-api-client

 A ctypes python wrapper for the IBM Spectrum Protect (formerly Tivoli Storage Manager) API.
+TSM can be used as a low cost object storage backend in case long access/retrieval time does not matter.

 Caution: This code is not fully tested.
+Improvements are welcome.

 # Requirements

+* Python 2.7
-The API requires a pre installed TSM Client [1] and expects a pre defined dsm.opt file in: /opt/tivoli/tsm/client/ba/bin/dsm.opt
+* A pre installed TSM Client [1] and expects a pre defined dsm.opt file in: /opt/tivoli/tsm/client/ba/bin/dsm.opt

 [1] https://www.ibm.com/support/knowledgecenter/SSGSG7_7.1.1/com.ibm.itsm.client.doc/t_inst_linuxx86client.html%23t_inst_linuxx86client